 Everyone can learn English with encouragement and practice.
-The activities, case studies and resources in this unit are designed to help you get started with using more spoken English in your classroom.
+The activities, case studies and resources in this unit are designed to help you get started to develop routines for using English in your classroom.

 What you can learn in this unit